ishu-005/Jarvis-by-Ishu-/README.md

 # Jarvis
-This is my Project from Pyhthon Working as a personal voice assistance.
+This is my Project from Pyhthon Working as a personal voice assistant.
 <br>
-I am working on it to make it more reliable
+I am working on it to make it more reliable.
 <br>
 Author- Ishu Katiyar